Species Introduction

 ✓ Expert Tip

-Consider adding aquarium salt to the water in moderation as a preventative measure against certain ailments.
+Consider adding aquarium salt to the water as a preventative measure against certain diseases.

 Q: What lighting conditions do Aphyosemion Australe prefer?